cp0153/stocks/README.md

 The Mongodb data is stored in two collections (market and users) on mongodb.
 The Market collection contains the stocks from top100.json organized by stock with their price history stored as a array.
 The User collection contains a User of the app, their name, portfolio, trade history and balance.

 * APIs to manage a user
+  * GET /user --lookup all users

+  * GET /user/:id -- lookup user by id

+  * DELETE /user:id -- delete a user

+  * POST /user -- create a new user with trades from CSV file

+    * CSV file must be in format "price,date,tradeType,shares,symbol"

   * a trade API to allow a user to buy or sell

-* a create user API that allows a CSV file to be uploaded so a user can be have a pre-filled trade history
+    * POST /trade/:user

+    * update the user (lookup by id) with info from a new trade

+    * ex ```{"price": 25,"date": "2017-01-04T00:00:00.000Z","tradeType": "SELL","shares": 1,"symbol": "FB"}```

 * evaluate API to calculate the value of the users portfolio in a certain day on 2017
+  * /evaluate/:user/:date' -- returns the value of a portfolio on a given day in 2017

 * API was tested with ./backend-interview/test/backend-interview.postman_collection.json